Sudo-BryanH/Volleyball-Game/README.md

 One improvement I would have made to the design of the classes is to centralize all aspects of the logic of the game from the GameAppGraphics class to the Game class.
 While I have managed to refactor most of the code to do this, there are some smaller functionality like instantiating an enemy team that could have been put into the Game class to further reduce coupling and cohesion.
+Another thing I would have done better was to spearate the functionality in the DeclarePlayers, AddPlayers, and SplashScreen into ui classes in the ui package and model classes in the model package.
+While the data that is created stored in the current classes isn't a lot, by the SRP, each class should be responsible for a single job and thus it would be better to separate the input and output from the logical processing.